-6.2.1 Twaweza payroll shall contain the following information name of employee, position, salary grade/level, basic salary, pension payments, tax and other deductions, and net pay.
+6.2.1 Twaweza payroll shall contain the following information name of the employee, position, salary grade/level, basic salary, pension payments, tax and other deductions, and net pay.

-6.2.2 Payroll shall be directly linked to the generation of pay slips which shall provide all basic information noted above.
-Each staff member on the payroll will receive an electronic pay slip by the last day of each month.
-Any employee who has a concern about the fairness or accuracy of their payment or finds a discrepancy between the slip and amount paid into their account (not including bank charges levied by the employee's bank) shall register the concern within 10 working days of receiving the pay slip.
+6.2.2 Payroll shall be directly linked to the generation of payslips which shall provide all basic information noted above.
+Each staff member on the payroll will receive an electronic payslip by the last day of each month.
+Any employee who has a concern about the fairness or accuracy of their payment or finds a discrepancy between the slip and amount paid into their account (not including bank charges levied by the employee's bank) shall register the concern within ten working days of receiving the payslip.